Soccer-English League Cup semifinal results

-Jan 11 (Gracenote) - Results from the English League Cup Semifinal first leg matches on Wednesday Semifinal Wednesday, January 11, first leg Southampton - Liverpool 1-0 (halftime: 1-0) Tuesday, January 10, first leg Manchester United - Hull City 2-0 (halftime: 0-0)
+Jan 10 (Gracenote) - Results from the English League Cup Semifinal first leg matches on Tuesday Semifinal Tuesday, January 10, first leg Manchester United - Hull City 2-0 (halftime: 0-0) Next Fixtures (GMT): Semifinal Wednesday, January 11, first leg Southampton v Liverpool (1945)

 LONDON, Jan 24 Former Manchester United manager Alex Ferguson believes no one will ever beat Wayne Rooney's record of 250 goals for the club.